 Permitted Development rights allow certain extensions and home alterations without the need for formal planning permission, provided they meet established guidelines.
 Here are some general conditions for extensions under PD rights:

-It’s essential to remember that Permitted Development rights are more limited for properties in conservation areas, Areas of Outstanding Natural Beauty (AONB), or listed buildings.
+It’s essential to remember that Permitted Development rights are more limited or removed for extensions in conservation areas, Areas of Outstanding Natural Beauty (AONB), Green Belt or listed buildings.
 London is known for its historic areas and heritage sites, so if your home is located in one of these areas, PD rights may be restricted or entirely unavailable.

 Permitted Development Extensions & Loft Conversion – Petite House